puniiith25/Ai-Saas-APP/README.md

 - 🧠 Multiple AI tools in a single platform
 - 🎨 Beautiful and responsive UI (React.js + Tailwind CSS)
-- 🔐 Authentication Using with clerk
+- 🔐 Authentication Using with  ClerkProvider
 - ⚡ Fast API integration for instant results
 - 📱 Mobile-friendly design